OpenSLO/go-sdk/README.md

 OpenSLO SDK for the Go programming language.

-⚠️ The SDK is in active development and awaits its official release.
+⚠️ The SDK is in active development and awaits its official, v1 release.
+We expect breaking API changes to be introduced freely.

 ---